El Corte Inglés: International expansion

-The first attempts at international expansion took place in 1981 with the acquisition of the Harris Company, a chain of mid-sized department stores in the United States.
-The venture was unsuccessful, and in 1998 El Corte Ingles made a deal with Gottschalks, in which Gottschalks took over management of the Harris Company's stores and gave El Corte Ingles 16% of Harris Company stock.
-This later turned out to be a total loss when Gottschalks declared bankruptcy in the aftermath of the 2007-2008 financial crisis.
+The first attempts at international expansion happened in 1981 with the acquisition of the Harris Company, a chain of mid-sized department stores in the United States.
+The venture was unsuccessful, and in 1998 El Corte Inglés made a deal with Gottschalks, an American department store chain.
+Gottschalks took over management of the Harris Company's stores and gave El Corte Inglés 16% of Harris Company stock.
+It turned out to be a total loss later, when Gottschalks declared bankruptcy in the aftermath of the 2008 financial crisis.

-This experience led to the company taking a much more conservative approach with its 2001 expansion in Portugal, with a store in Lisbon, followed in 2006 with a store in Vila Nova de Gaia, opposite the city of Porto.
+That experience led to the company taking a much more conservative approach with its 2001 expansion in Portugal, with a store in Lisbon, followed in 2006 with a store in Vila Nova de Gaia, opposite the city of Porto.
 In 2006, just as it opened its second store outside of Spain (in Vila Nova de Gaia), the company announced expansion outside the Iberian Peninsula: Italy was to be the first country to host a store, but owing to the ongoing Eurozone crisis, the plan was suspended, as well as the opening of the third store in Portugal.

 Various food products bearing the El Corte Inglés brand are marketed in Latin American stores.

-Business
+Business units

-According to Deloitte's report on "Global Powers of Retailing," El Corte Ingles ranked 97th in 2020, down 27 places from 2019, when it ranked 69th.
-This made it the 3rd largest retailer by volume in Spain, behind Inditex and Mercadona.
-Total retail revenue in 2020 amount to €12,077 million.
-As of 2008, it was the second largest family business in Spain, and the 66th largest in the world.

-The company's retail revenue and net profit both increased continuously until 2007, when they began to drop.
-The company has not since returned to its 2007 peak of revenue, which was close to €18,000 million, with €747.6 million net profits.
-Since then, both revenue and profits declined until 2015, and then increased until 2019.